pbsudharsan/Insight-Challenge/README.md

 # Summary
-pharmacy_counting.py` script reads the input file line by line and calculates the total cost of each drug.Using dictionary and set in python i keep track of patient names and drug names.Finally, the dictionary `drug_cost` is sorted by the value  and written into a file as per the format requested. .
+pharmacy_counting.py script reads the input file line by line and calculates the total cost of each drug.Using dictionary and set in python i keep track of patient names and drug names.Finally, the dictionary `drug_cost` is sorted by the value  and written into a file as per the format requested. .
 The script  ensures each row has 5 columns when split on commas.

+# Future Work
+1.Though the code did pass the default test case.Due to limited amount of time i coudnt perform thorough unit testing .
+2. optimization of code and more default checks.